-Join us in 2017 on a journey with local connoisseurs to deepen your culinary knowledge through five exclusive hands-on workshops.
+Join us on a journey with local connoisseurs to deepen your culinary knowledge through five exclusive hands-on workshops.
 As our local food economy has grown stronger and more connected than ever, we realize the value in getting back to the basics.
 Over the past nine years, Eat Drink Local Week has served to encourage support for farm-to-table restaurants and home cooking with local, seasonal ingredients.
 In our 10th year of publishing, we can’t wait to celebrate this new twist on our tried and true tradition.
 Bread, coffee, cheese, wine and beer!
 All such great reasons to #eatdrinklocal.

 Getting to Know Texas Wine: Beyond the Basics